 The USA and it's viticultural engine room, California, offer two seemingly contradictory wine images.
 Firstly there is the world of cheap, sweet, soft, pink wines, served by the glass in the pub and sold by the container-load in the supermarket.
 Secondly there is the super-premium, super-exclusive, super-expensive world of boutique Napa Valley wineries, as shown on the film Sideways.
 So which is the 'real' Californian wine?
 Tonight we will explore everything in the middle: discover strawberry scented Zinfandel (the red wine, not the pink stuff!), earthy Pinot Noir and creamy soft Chardonnay.
 Californian wines are elusive and often expensive, but they are able to compete with some of the best in the world - come along and taste for yourself.

-(Note, this evening is part of our core 8-week course - book all 8 evenings and you receive the last night for free, saving £30!
-And it's flexible, so if you have to skip an evening you can pick it up next time it runs).
+(Note: this evening is part of our core 8 week course - book all 8 evenings and save 10%!
+It's flexible, so if you have to skip an evening you can pick it up next time it runs).

 All tastings include; minimum of 6 wines sourced locally so you can find them easily if you like them, full tasting notes, tasting sheet, use of professional tastings glasses, and nibbles.